 The UK SDR is designed to centralise the UK’s new enhanced climate, sustainability, and ESG reporting, disclosure, and communications requirements

-The UK's upcoming Sustainable Disclosure Requirements (SDR) are a set of measures and modifications that would institutionalize and unify SECR, TCFD, and ESOS reporting into an overall, annual set of sustainability reporting requirements.
-SDR will include:
+The upcoming UK Sustainable Disclosure Standards (SDS) are a set of measures and modifications aligned to the IFRS® Sustainability Disclosure Standards issued by the International Sustainability Standards Board (ISSB).
+UK SDS is expected to institutionalize and unify SECR, TCFD, and ESOS reporting into an overall, annual set of sustainability reporting requirements.
+SDS will include:

-While SDR has yet to be finalized and officially implemented, we expect it will emerge as the definitive UK sustainability reporting standard in 2023.
-SDR may also introduce a UK Green Taxonomy, similar to EU sustainability legislation.
+While SDS has yet to be finalized and officially implemented, we expect it will emerge as the definitive UK sustainability reporting standard when it's published in 2024.
+SDS may also introduce a UK Green Taxonomy, similar to EU sustainability legislation.

 Brightest helps hundreds of companies measure UK sustainability reporting KPIs and manage their ESG compliance activities in one unified system